 Everyone’s laundry room is different so our advice for decluttering your laundry room is less specific.
-Some people have their washing machine and dryer in an unfinished basement, some people have them in a mudroom off of their garage and a lucky few have their washer and dryer on the second story, closest to where all the clothes generally live.
+Some people have their washing machine and dryer in an unfinished basement or a mudroom off of their garage, and a lucky few have their washer and dryer on the second story, closest to where all the clothes generally live.
 All of these different laundry room setups create many more possible scenarios for laundry room clutter, which makes it a little challenging to offer specific advice.

 No matter what clutter plagues your laundry room and what other uses your laundry area has, follow these laundry room declutter guidelines:

 - Get rid of what you don’t need in your laundry room.